College of Liberal Arts and Social Sciences

 Application Procedures and Details

-1. CityU CLASS students are required to fill in an application form with endorsement from course leader(s) of equivalent course(s) at CityU and major leader and submit it, together with copy of the latest online grade display for previous academic qualification obtained, to the College Office at LI-6361 or via email ch.exchange@cityu.edu.hk.
+1. CityUHK CLASS students are required to fill in an application form with endorsement from course leader(s) of equivalent course(s) at CityUHK and major leader and submit it, together with copy of the latest online grade display for previous academic qualification obtained, to the College Office at LI-6361 or via email ch.exchange@cityu.edu.hk.
 Applications without your Home AU’s endorsement would not be processed.
 Acceptance of the student is at the discretion of HKUST, taking into account its quota availability and other relevant factors.

-2. Students enrolled in bachelor’s degree programmes offered by CityU CLASS may participate voluntarily, on endorsement from their respective Home AU.
+2. Students enrolled in bachelor’s degree programmes offered by CityUHK CLASS may participate voluntarily, on endorsement from their respective Home AU.
 Students in Year 2 or above with a minimum GPA at 2.5 or above at the time of application are eligible for this scheme.
 Final-year students are not advised to take part in this scheme in their final term of study.

 4. Students admitted to a course will be officially registered as regular student under a non-degree seeking program in HKUST and are required to participate fully in the course, which includes completion of coursework and examination, if applicable, according to the schedule of HKUST.